Get Tech Tips

 You are placing probes on points of differing electrical potential.
 Do the probes measure the voltage?
 No, they simply transmit the potential to the meter.

 Once the voltage gets to the meter, the meter can “measure” the voltage, but do the internal electronics display the voltage?
 No, the display actually shows it in a way that makes sense to us.

 If the meter stores the measurement, is it stored in the display?

 No, the measurement is stored in memory as a bunch of zeros and ones that can be recalled later and reconstructed into a display later using software designed to make sense of those zeros and ones, therefore replicating the result.

 The difference with the human mind is that our experiences shape and change our software.

 As we have new experiences, our brain encodes this data into our long-term memory via neurons trained to fire in unison to “recall” an experience or idea.
 When we recall these experiences, they are processed with your latest software that may come to different conclusions about what these signals mean than the original.

 The result?
-Sometimes, we don't remember things as they actually were, especially all the little details it took to get from point A to point B.
+Sometimes, we don't remember things as they actually were, especially all the little details it took to get from point A to B.

 Once we realize that all of our memories are complete reconstructions of raw data rather than books or photos on the shelf, we can begin to understand that concepts that now seem simple, obvious, or given were not that way when we first learned them.
 We likely just learned them through methods and during times that we are now failing to recall.